kubernetes/website/content/en/docs/concepts/workloads/pods/pod-lifecycle.md

 When the kubelet is handling container restarts according to the configured restart policy, that only applies to restarts that make replacement containers inside the same Pod and running on the same node.
-After containers in a Pod exit, the kubelet restarts them with an exponential back-off delay (10s, 20s, 40s, …), that is capped at five minutes.
+After containers in a Pod exit, the kubelet restarts them with an exponential backoff delay (10s, 20s, 40s, …), that is capped at 300 seconds (5 minutes).
 Once a container has executed for 10 minutes without any problems, the kubelet resets the restart backoff timer for that container.
 [Sidecar containers and Pod lifecycle](/docs/concepts/workloads/pods/sidecar-containers/#sidecar-containers-and-pod-lifecycle) explains the behaviour of `init containers` when specify `restartpolicy` field on it.

 ## How Pods handle problems with containers {#CrashLoopBackOff}

-`CrashLoopBackOff` is a status that Kubernetes sets for a Pod when a container in the Pod fails to start properly and then continually tries and fails in a loop.
+A `CrashLoopBackOff` is a condition or event that might be seen as output from the `kubectl` command, while describing or listing Pods, when a container in the Pod fails to start properly and then continually tries and fails in a loop.

+When a container enters in crash loop, Kubernetes applies the exponential backoff delay mentioned in the [Container restart policy](#restart-policy).
+This mechanism prevents a faulty container from overwhelming the system with continuous failed start attempts.

-The `CrashLoopBackOff` status can be caused by issues like the following:
+The `CrashLoopBackOff` can be caused by issues like the following:

 - Application errors within the container.
 - Configuration errors, such as incorrect environment variables or missing